matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 "google.storage.object.metadataUpdate": Is triggered when some metadata attribute changes.

 385) When creating an alerting policy, what can be specified?
-Answer: CConditions, documentation, and time to live.
+Answer: Conditions, documentation, and time to live.

 386) How can you override a policy inherited from another entity in the resource hierarchy?
 Answer: Inherited policies can be overridden by defining a policy at folder or project level.